 Farting is simply an indication that your baby is gassy.
 This can happen often when your baby is first born, between the ages of two weeks and four months.
 During this time, as babies are developing, many can become extra gassy, cranky, and fussy.

 On average, many babies fart between 15-20 times daily.
 That’s almost as often as a fully-grown adult!
 However, excessive farting might mean that your baby is having a hard time with gas in their stomach.
 Even more, truly foul-smelling farts could mean that a more serious issue is present.
-This could include an infection or your baby’s body’s inability to absorb certain nutrients, like lactose.

 If you notice that your baby is experiencing gas pretty often, there are many things you can do to help him or her pass the necessary gas and find a little bit of comfort.
 Try these techniques to relieve your baby’s gas the next time they have a little farting spell: